Exporting and Importing CDRouter Results

 Downloading Raw Test Results

-On the Log Directory page you can filter and download files for a specific test, as well as the configuration snapshot file and any other files generated during the test run.
-Click the Export button to download a .zip archive of all the results files.
+On the Log Directory page you can filter and download files for a specific test, as well as the configuration snapshot and any other files generated during the test run.
+Click Export to download a .zip archive of all result files.